 ARC is not a complete solution

-ARC is an emerging standard, and not all mail forwarders are using ARC yet.
+ARC has only recently been standardized, and not all mail forwarders are using ARC yet.
 Until the list of ARC enabled forwarders grows we maintain lists of known good email forwarders and mailing lists, which we use to whitelist known-good mail forwarders, and apply this list when evaluating DMARC policies for inbound mail.

 SPF, DKIM, DMARC, and ARC at Fastmail: inbound